hushoca/CppHTMLParser/README.md

 - Implement a validator so that html can be used.
 - Implement a website fetcher
-- Bunch of bug fixes
+- Bunch of bug fixes (e.g. fix the bug where there is too much whitespace next to name [or just trim it])
+- Add the attribute parsing so that attributes can be taken from a map
 - Documentation writing...

 ----------